Shubhamai/silo/README.md

 ## Why

-Currently, methods of pulling and launching containers are slow, pulling an entire image can take from tens of seconds to minutes depending on the size.
+Currently, methods of pulling and launching containers are slow; pulling an entire image can take from tens of seconds to minutes, depending on the size.
 Building them can take similar or even longer depending on the cache.
-All of this adds up to the cost of the cloud infrastructure and thus to the end user.
+All of this adds up the cost of the cloud infrastructure and thus to the end user.

 It also slows down the development process and makes it harder to iterate on the code.
-Low latency in development is extremely important as mentioned in this great talk by [Bret Victor - Inventing on Principle.](https://www.youtube.com/watch?v=PUv66718DII)
+Low latency in development is extremely important as emphasized in this great talk by [Bret Victor - Inventing on Principle.](https://www.youtube.com/watch?v=PUv66718DII)

+## Solution

-One of the solutions to this problem is best explained in this [Twitter thread](https://x.com/bernhardsson/status/1545399534980931584) by Erik Bernhardsson, but in short, we take advantage of 4 different facts:
+One of the solution to this problem is best explained in this [Twitter thread](https://x.com/bernhardsson/status/1545399534980931584) by Erik Bernhardsson, but in short, we take advantage of 4 different facts:

-1. Everything is a file(exceptions apply!) in Linux and the average file size in Linux is often less than an MB.
+1. File-based Linux Structure: Almost everything is a file in Linux and the average file size in Linux is often less than an MB.
-2. Most of the time we don't need the entire image, we only need a few files.
+2. Selective File Usage: We rarely need the entire image; a few specific files are used most of the time.
-3. We can mount a container image as a filesystem.
-Eg. In Podman we can use the `--rootfs` flag to mount the image as a filesystem.
+3. We can mount a container image as a filesystem. e.g. In Podman we can use the `--rootfs` flag to mount the image as a filesystem.
-4. Most of the files remain the same between different containers.
-Eg. Python standard library, numpy, pandas etc.
+4. Most of the files are identical across containers. such as Python standard library, numpy, pandas etc.

-Using these four facts and a few more, we can create a system where we can mount the image as a filesystem and only pull the files we need, with added caching.
-This can reduce the cold boot time from tens of seconds to hundreds of ms.
+By using these facts and implementing caching techniques, we can significantly reduce cold boot times from tens of seconds to just hundreds of milliseconds.

 ## Quick Start